Skip to content

 Write the rules before the shortcuts settle in.

-New systems can encode package boundaries, layer rules, and purity constraints from the first commit. maat check fails the pull request before active findings become normal ledger state.
+New systems can encode package boundaries, layer rules, and purity constraints from the first commit. maat check fails the pull request before an accidental dependency becomes precedent.

-• Prevent accidental dependencies before they become precedent.
+• Prevent accidental dependencies before they become normal.

 • Keep domain code independent from infrastructure and framework details.